 One thing you need to know about is how different types of walking have different effects on your body.
 Walking at an average speed is the perfect example of low-intensity steady-state cardio.
 It’s a good level of exercise that you can keep up for an extended period, and that’s great.
 LISS is one of the most effective ways to burn fat per calorie, but not the best for calories burned per minute, so you need to find the balance.

-On top of the LISS option though, you have more wiggle room to mix things up.
-You can add things like power walking or even an incline to get the most out of your workout.
-They dramatically affect the rate you burn calories at, but you might not be able to do them for as long or for the purpose you want.
+On top of the LISS option, though, you have more wiggle room to mix things up.
+You can add power walking or an incline to get the most out of your workout.
+They dramatically affect the rate you burn calories, but you might not be able to do them for as long or for the purpose you want.
 You need to keep that in mind before you make your choice.

 If you’re set on taking up walking for weight loss, the final piece of advice we’ll give you is how to do it in a way that works best for you.
 If you want to lose weight and make sure that you can do it sustainably, it’s a good idea to know how to go about it.
 Exercising in a way that you enjoy pretty much tops the list.
 It has to be something you can fit around your daily life and that you don’t hate.
 That is the only way to make it a long-term commitment!